appsody/stacks/README.md

    export DOCKERHUB_ORG=<org_name>

 4. Build collections
-   From the base directory:
+   From the base directory, run the build script, for example:

-   Run build script and specify the desired stack as a parameter, for example:
    ```
    ./ci/build.sh
    ```